-This Official Statement contains brief descriptions of the SRF Programs, the Pledged Agreements (as defined herein), the Participants, the Series 2013 Bonds, the Master Trust Agreement, the Authority, IEPA and certain other matters.
+This Official Statement contains brief descriptions of the SRF Programs, the Initial Pledged Agreements, the Participants, the Series 2016 Bonds, the Master Trust Agreement, the Authority, IEPA and certain other matters.
 All references herein to any document are qualified by the terms of such document in its entirety.
-Certain capitalized terms used herein and in the Master Trust Agreement are defined in APPENDIX A attached hereto.